silentiumtempus/lencor_archive/README.md

 10. run "**php bin/console fos:user:create**" to create an internal application user.

+11. run "**php bin/console fos:user:promote**" and add ROLE_ADMIN to previously created user.

-11. Check the website index page at:
+12. Check the website index page at:
  - http://website.url/web/app_dev.php/welcome_index for dev environment
  - http://website.url/web/app.php/welcome_index for prod environment

-12. Enjoy!
+13. Enjoy!

 You need to be authorized to perform operations, for this use the Login button at the right-top of the application screen.